top of page

 PRICING:

-• $7.50 per milk crate (MC) of clean, pre-washed fruit ($15.00 minimum charge).
+• $8.50 per milk crate (MC) of clean fruit (free of twigs & debris)

 FAQs:

-• Juice yield will vary based on ripeness, quality & type of fruit
+Juice yield will vary based on ripeness, quality & type of fruit.

 • 1 MC of apples = approx. 25-27 lbs = approx. 7.0 L of juice

-• 1 MC of pears = approx. 37 lbs = approx. 7.0 L of juice
+• 1 MC of pears = approx. 37 lbs = approx. 6.0 L of juice

 * Due to possible cross-contamination via our presses to other customers' juice, we must reserve the right to refuse bad quality rotting fruit (if in doubt bring us a sample in advance).
 We do a final pick-over when we wash but please note it is the customer's responsibility to bring sound cleaned fruit.